 Inflation is rising like petrol prices on a hike, and many poor people and unknown persons who can’t give food to their children leave their children in Edhi Jhoola .

 Bilquis, along with her husband, received numerous honours for their efforts.
 In July 2007, they were acknowledged for their actions by President Pervez Musharraf, who contributed 100,000 rupees (from his personal pocket) and specifically pointed out that their efforts provided social services to the most disadvantaged of Pakistan without discrimination.

 This is also in contrast to the $100,000 that her husband donated in aid to Pakistani people in the USA who were affected by the September 11th terrorist attacks.
 Even though her husband was greeted by presidents and even appeared on Pakistani TV.
 The couple lived in a modest two-room house that was part of an orphanage.

-Her foundation has helped save more than 42,000 unwanted children in the past by putting “jhoolas” (cradles) at centers like Edhi Homes and other centers throughout the country.
+Her foundation has helped save more than 42,000 unwanted children in the past by putting “jhoolas” (cradles) at centres like Edhi Homes and other centres throughout the country.

 The company operates several private outpatient clinics in Pakistan.
-Additionally, there is a diabetic center, nursing training facility, vaccination centers, and blood banks, including emergency banks in natural disasters or tragic events.
+Additionally, there is a diabetic centre, nursing training facility, vaccination centres, and blood banks, including emergency banks in natural disasters or tragic events.

 Condolences continue to come in:

 Responding to the tragic loss of Bilquis Edhi, Chief Minister Sindh Murad Ali Shah expressed sadness and grief when he praised her charitable work for the country.

 “Very sad to learn of Bilquis Edhi’s death.
 She was a champion for Pakistan’s abandoned and poor with great enthusiasm throughout her existence,” wrote renowned writer Fatima Bhutto.